lukaskln/Interpretability-of-Disentangled-Representations-by-Explanatory-Methods/README.md

 ## Usage

-All essential libraries for the execution of the code are provided in the environment.yml file from which a new conda environment can be created (tested on Linux systems).
+All essential libraries for the execution of the code are provided in the environment.yml file from which a new conda environment can be created (Linux only).
 For the R scripts, please install the corresponding libraries beforehand.

 ### Run the code